flutter/packages/packages/interactive_media_ads/README.md

 ## IMA client-side overview

-Implementing IMA client-side involves four main SDK components, which are demonstrated in this
+Implementing IMA client-side involves five main SDK components, which are demonstrated in this
 guide:

 * [AdDisplayContainer][3]: A container object where ads are rendered.